Upclycled desk ideas that are budget-friendly

 I was able to score some amazing desk accessories from my local Homegoods Store.
 However, here is a similar caddy if you are an avid online shopper and just need to get your DIY teal desk organized.
 I also used ceramic pots I had made in college for pen storage.
 Any ceramic container would work!

-You could even marble your own ceramic mug for or containers for storage using your leftover spray paint!
+You could even marble your own ceramic mug or containers for storage using your leftover spray paint!

 Also, adding a fun rug under your colorful tanker desk is sure to make your room stand out and be unique!
 I just love it when I am able to create a very unique space for my home while staying within a budget!